-The good governance practices are assessed in the proprietary analysis of the underlying mutual funds investment universe.
+In case of investments via mutual funds, the good governance practices are assessed in the proprietary analysis of the underlying mutual funds investment universe.
 The minimum safeguards regarding governance are analyzed: whether the funds comply with United Nations Global Compact principle, what is the approach of the fund towards issuers with very severe level of controversies and how the underlying funds analyze the governance aspects.
-This good governance assessment should include the assessment of the investee company sound management, employee relations, pay practices, management structures and tax compliance.